-The Diamond Power Index[®] comprises questions that pertain to a variety of leadership related competencies.
+The Diamond Power Index® comprises questions that pertain to a variety of leadership related competencies.
 Both you and your raters answered a different set of questions, which helps in painting a more comprehensive picture of your use of power at work.
 While some 360-assessments provide results of individual questions, these are often difficult to interpret in the absence of further information.
-The DPI combines results from several questions into "scales" (e.g., "Capable Self," or "Disengaging-Empowering") which are more reliable indicators of the underlying leadership behaviors and tendencies.
+The DPI combines results from related questions into "scales" (e.g., "Capable Self," or "Disengaging-Empowering") which are more reliable indicators of important leadership competencies.

-In order to give meaning to these scores, the Power Profile[®] doesn't just present simple "average" scores across the individuals who evaluated you.
+In order to give meaning to these scores, your Power Profile® doesn't present simple average scores across colleagues who evaluated you.
 Instead, this report places your results into context by comparing them to a distribution of scores from a large number of other leaders who have previously been evaluated.
-By showing how your scores compare with those of others, this report can assist you in your leadership development.
+By showing how you compare to others, this report can assist you in your leadership development.

-Scores in this report are presented as percentile ranks.
-For example, a score of 92 on the Capable Self scale would indicate that you evaluated yourself higher than 92 percent (i.e., the majority) of individuals who have completed the assessment previously.
-Similarly, a score of 14 on the Disengaging-Empowering scale would indicate that your raters evaluated you more positively than only 14 percent of other leaders who were evaluated before (or, in other words, lower than 86% of this reference group).
-These percentile comparisons are based on results we have collected from several thousand leaders and raters over the last few years.
+Scores are presented as percentile ranks.
+For example, a score of 92 on the "Capable Self" scale would indicate that you evaluated yourself higher than the majority of individuals who have completed the assessment previously.
+Similarly, a score of 14 on the Disengaging-Empowering scale would indicate that you were evaluated more positively than only 14 percent of others.
+These percentile comparisons are based on results we have collected from thousands of leaders and raters over the last few years.